-1. What are the reasons for requesting Discretionary Review?
+What are the reasons for requesting Discretionary Review?
 The project meets the minimum standards of the Planning Code.
 What are the exceptional and extraordinary circumstances that justify Discretionary Review of the project?
 How does the project conflict with the City's General Plan or the Planning Code's Priority Policies or Residential Design Guidelines?
 Please be specific and site specific sections of the Residential Design Guidelines.

-See attached Building Permit Application No. 2013.12.16.4318 3526 Folsom Street 2.
-The Residential Design Guidelines assume some impacts to be reasonable and expected as part of construction.
+See attached Building Permit Application No. 2013.12.16.4318 3526 Folsom Street

+2. The Residential Design Guidelines assume some impacts to be reasonable and expected as part of construction.
 Please explain how this project would cause unreasonable impacts.
-If you believe your property, the property of others or the neighborhood would be adversely affected, please state who would be affected, and how: 3 ee attached Building Permit Application No. 2013.12.16.4318 526 Folsom Street 3.
-What alternatives or changes to the proposed project, beyond the changes (if any) already made would respond to the exceptional and extraordinary circumstances and reduce the adverse effects noted above in question #1? ee attached Building Permit Application No. 2013.12.16.4318 526 Folsom Street o inconcentration If you have discussed the project with the applicant, planning staff or gone through mediation, please summarize the result, including any changes there were made to the proposed project Some changes were made to the project as a result of neighborhood review meetings.
-A number of issues concerning infrastructure and utilities were clarified.
+If you believe your property, the property of others or the neighborhood would be adversely affected, please state who would be affected, and how:

+See attached Building Permit Application No. 2013.12.16.4318 3526 Folsom Street

+3. What alternatives or changes to the proposed project, beyond the changes (if any) already made would respond to the exceptional and extraordinary circumstances and reduce the adverse effects noted above in question #1?

+See attached Building Permit Application No. 2013.12.16.4318 3526 Folsom Street

 Prior Action YES NO Have you discussed this project with the permit applicant?
 Did you discuss the project with the Planning Department permit review planner?
-3 Did you participate in outside mediation on this case?
+Did you participate in outside mediation on this case?
+3